elnidala/final_project_programmation_distribuee/README.md

     minikube ip
     ```

-3. Update line 32 in the `deployment.yaml` file to change the backend URL to:
+3. Update line 32 in the frontend `deployment.yaml` file to change the backend URL to:

     ```
     http://<yourIP-addressorlocalhost>:<nodeport-ip>/api/tasks